runabol/tork-docs/src/app/quick-start/page.md

 }
 ```

-What happened here?

-When you submitted the job, Tork executed the tasks defined in it, in the order they were defined.
-Here’s a breakdown of the tasks:

-1. **say hello**: This task used the `ubuntu:mantic` Docker image to execute its `run` script.
-2. **say goodbye**: This task used the `alpine:latest` Docker image to execute its `run` script.

-The server processed the job and returned a job ID, which you stored in the `JOB_ID` variable.
-You then queried the status of the job using this job ID, and the server responded with the job's `state`, which in this case was `COMPLETED`.
+### What Happened Behind the Scenes?

+1. Tork received your job and read the two tasks from `hello.yaml`.
+2. Task 1 (“say hello”) ran in a container based on `ubuntu:mantic`.
+3. Task 2 (“say goodbye”) ran in a container based on `alpine:latest`.
+4. When both tasks finished, Tork reported the job state as `COMPLETED`.

 ## Running in distributed mode

-To run Tork in distributed mode, we'll first need to start a broker that will allow the various Tork nodes to communicate with each other.
+Running Tork in distributed mode allows you to split the roles of Coordinator (overseeing tasks) and Worker (executing tasks on separate machines or processes).

+For distributed operation, Tork uses a message broker to move tasks between the coordinator and workers. a commong broker implemnentation is RabbitMQ.

-Start RabbitMQ with the following command:
+Launch RabbitMQ with the following command:

 ```shell
 docker run -d -p 5672:5672 -p 15672:15672 --name=tork-rabbitmq rabbitmq:3-management